-Ways to clean an iron
+How to clean an iron

-1. How to clean a sticky iron
+How to clean an iron with white vinegar

-2. How to clean an iron with salt
+How to clean an iron with salt

+Salt is a tried and tested method for cleaning an iron's soleplates.
 Lay down a sheet of waxy paper – baking paper should work well – and sprinkle salt generously all over it.
 Set your iron to warm and glide it over the paper several times in a number of different directions before shaking off the excess salt.
 You should be rewarded with a gleaming iron soleplate.

-3. How to clean an iron with toothpaste
+How to clean an iron with toothpaste

 Forget cleaning your teeth, toothpaste is the all-in-one wonder cleaner for the home that will set you back less than a pound.
 When it comes to using it on your iron, all you need to do is: